 Request test scores to be sent

-Transfer students are not required to submit scores, but they will be considered if submitted.
+Transfer students are not required to submit ACT or SAT scores, but they will be considered if submitted.

 International applicants should review our requirements for submitting either a TOEFL or IELTS score.

 Ask for a letter of recommendation

-While not required, we encourage you to submit one or two letters of recommendation.
-A letter written by someone who can attest to your academic ability, such as a teacher, faculty member, school counselor, or advisor.
+We require you to submit one letter of recommendation written by someone who can attest to your academic ability, such as a teacher, faculty member, school counselor, or advisor.
 If you choose, you can also submit a letter of recommendation from another source, such as an employer, coach, research mentor, community leader, or clergy.
 Students with an interest in engineering are encouraged to obtain a letter of recommendation from a math or science teacher.
-Remember to have a discussion with them first to see if they are willing and able to provide a letter.
+Remember to have a discussion with your chosen recommender first to see if they are willing and able to provide a letter.

 If you apply using the UW System Application, your recommender can use our online recommendation form.
 This system allows you to request letters from each of your chosen contacts.
 By creating a log in and entering your information, your recommender will receive an email with a link to upload a letter to our office.
 Those who apply using the Common Application should request a recommendation through that system.